bobko69/Seed_Pixel_Matrix/README.md

 # Seed Pixel Matrix
 <img src="./img/seed_pixel_matrix_v1.0.png" width="800">

 - PCB size is 25mm x 300mm (0.98" x 11.81")
+- Designed to use seed pixels with 5cm spacing
 - Each PCB uses 3 loops of LED seed pixels.
-For example a loop of 64 seed would be one continuous string of 32 seeds down and 32 seeds up.
+For example a loop of 64 seed pixels would be one continuous string of 32 seed pixels down and 32 seed pixels up.
 - PCBs can be joined together using the in and out pads on the sides of the board
+- The gerber files for the PCB and the STL file for the spacer are included in this project

 This PCB is my solution for building a seed pixel matrix on my garage door.
-I still needed my garage door to function so I could pull my car in and out easily.
+I needed my garage door to still function so I could pull my car in and out easily.
 I also wanted to use seed pixels since they are small and save on weight and I wanted nice even spacing of the matrix.
 The total size of my matrix is 32 x 84 or 2688 pixels.
 I used 14 of the boards on my 16' garage door.
-42 strings of 64 seed pixels.
-I joined 2 boards together and uses 7 ports on my controller (384 pixels per port).
+42 loops of 64 seed pixels.
+I joined 2 boards together and used 7 ports on my controller (384 pixels per port).

 <img src="./img/IMG_4849.png" width="800">